Internet-Draft OAuth Mission Approval Revision August 2026

 This document registers the following in the "OAuth Parameters" registry.
 For each: Change Controller IETF; Reference this document, Section 6.1.

-PAR [RFC9126] carries authorization-request parameters without a distinct usage location, so the pushed submission of the narrowed Intent and revision_handle needs no separate registration, as the issuance profile states ([I-D.draft-mcguinness-oauth-mission]).
+The revision_handle (authorization request) usage location covers the handle when the client presents it on the pushed revision submission to the PAR endpoint (Section 6.2).
+PAR [RFC9126] carries the narrowed Mission Intent as an authorization-request parameter without a distinct usage location, so that pushed Intent needs no separate registration, as the issuance profile states ([I-D.draft-mcguinness-oauth-mission]).

 This document registers the following in the "OAuth Extensions Error" registry: